 Trade or Sell

 Some manufacturers offer trade-in or buy-back programs when upgrading your old phone, tablet, or other device.
 This is a convenient option if your device is in decent condition and not too old.
-These programs do come with restrictions and may not accept all devices.
+However, these programs do come with restrictions and may not accept all devices.
+Similarly to donating, you will also want to properly wipe your devices to prevent data theft.

 Recycle

-Recyclers can recover and re-use many materials from old electronics, including gold, platinum, copper, iron, and plastic.
+Certified electronics recyclers can recover and reuse many materials from old electronics, including gold, platinum, copper, iron, and plastic.
 Proper recycling safely repurposes the materials to create a circular life cycle for electronics, saving natural resources, conserving energy, and reducing electronic pollution.
+Moreover, using a certified electronic recycler will ensure your personal and confidential data is safe as well.